syncfusion-content/winui-docs/winui/Calendar-Date-Picker/Date-Selection-And-Restriction.md

 ## Highlight today and selected dates

-You can highlight the today and selected date in dropdown calendar using [SelectionHighlightMode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDatePicker.html#Syncfusion_UI_Xaml_Calendar_SfCalendarDatePicker_SelectionHighlightMode) property to update the background and border of the dates.
+You can use the [SelectionHighlightMode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDatePicker.html#Syncfusion_UI_Xaml_Calendar_SfCalendarDatePicker_SelectionHighlightMode) property to update the background and border of the dates in a drop-down calendar by highlighting today and a selected date.
 The default value of `SelectionHighlightMode` property is **Outline**.

 {% tabs %}
 {% highlight XAML %}